Young Playwrights Unit

 - Explorations of plot, theme, character creation, scene study, dramatic action and beyond through creation, discussion, revision, and critique

-- Guest facilitation from playwright Paula Wing, Tarragon AD Mike Payette, and AAD Jeff Ho.
+- Guest facilitation from playwrights Paula Wing and Jeff Ho

-- Each play will receive two 4-hour workshops with a professional director and actors.
+- Each play will receive workshops with a professional director and actors.

 - An excerpt of each play will be featured in Tarragon Theatre’s Play Reading Week.